 FOR FURTHER INFORMATION CONTACT:

-Consistent with DHS' information sharing mission, information stored in ESTA may be shared with other DHS components, as well as appropriate federal, state, local, tribal, territorial, foreign, or international government agencies.
-This sharing will only take place after DHS determines that the recipient has a need to know the information to carry out functions consistent with the exceptions under the Privacy Act of 1974, 5 U.S.C.
-552a(b), and the routine uses set forth in this system of records notice.
+DHS/CBP has reorganized the ATS routine uses to provide greater uniformity across DHS systems.
+Consistent with DHS's information sharing mission, information stored in ATS may be shared with other DHS components, as well as appropriate federal, state, local, tribal, foreign, or international government agencies.
+This sharing will only take place after DHS determines that the recipient has a need to know the information to carry out functions consistent with the routine uses set forth in this SORN.

 II.
 Privacy Act